 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-Fusing spicy Arabic flavors with the colors and textures of Mediterranean cuisine, Lebanese food opens your palette to a world of fascinating flavors that get better with every bite.
+Fusing spicy Arabic flavors with the colors and textures of Mediterranean cuisine, Lebanese food opens your palate to a world of fascinating flavors that get better with every bite.

 Lining the eastern coast of the Mediterranean Sea, Lebanon’s climate, geography, and surrounding influences have all contributed to a cuisine rife with fresh vegetables, succulent meat, and powerful spices and juices.

-Prepare for wide eyes and open jaws, as a native writer gives us unique insight into 17 traditional Lebanese foods you simply need to try.
+Prepare for wide eyes and open jaws.
+With the expert guidance of Maya, a writer and foodie from Lebanon, we’ve featured unique insight into traditional Lebanese foods you simply need to try.

-Tabbouleh is a unique Lebanese salad, made of fresh parsley and mint, a handful of bulgur, finely chopped tomatoes, and onions, with a drizzle lemon juice and olive oil.
+Tabbouleh is a unique salad made of fresh parsley and mint, a handful of bulgur, finely chopped tomatoes, and onions, with a drizzle of lemon juice and olive oil.

 Tabbouleh is packed with fresh, delicious ingredients, and it has gained popularity in many other countries.

-Fattoush is a rich, delicious salad, and another popular dish that can be served as part of the Lebanese mezze (spread of appetizers).
+Fattoush is a rich, delicious Lebanese salad and another popular dish that can be served as part of the Lebanese mezze (spread of appetizers).